Brandon Brennan: Chicago White Sox

 The Chicago White Sox selected Brennan in the fourth round, with the 141st overall selection, of the 2012 MLB draft.
 Brennan signed with the White Sox for a $320,800 signing bonus.
 After signing, he debuted with the Great Falls Voyagers of the Rookie-level Pioneer League, pitching to a 3–2 record with a 4.34 ERA in 37 innings pitched.
-In 2013, he pitched for the Kannapolis Intimidators of the Single–A South Atlantic League, going 4–9 with a 5.53 ERA in 81 innings.
-Brennan spent 2014 with Great Falls, Kannapolis, and the Winston-Salem Dash of the High–A Carolina League.
+In 2013, he pitched for the Kannapolis Intimidators of the Single-A South Atlantic League, going 4–9 with a 5.53 ERA in 81 innings.
+Brennan spent 2014 with Great Falls, Kannapolis, and the Winston-Salem Dash of the High-A Carolina League.
 He combined to go 5–1 with a 2.91 ERA in 66 innings.
 He spent 2015 with Winston-Salem, going 3–4 with a 3.55 ERA in 58 innings.
 On November 20, 2015, the White Sox added Brennan to their 40-man roster to protect him from the Rule 5 draft.

 Brennan spent 2016 with Winston-Salem and the Birmingham Barons of the Double-A Southern League, going a combined 3–12 with a 6.79 ERA in 102 innings.
 On November 19, 2016, he was outrighted off of the 40-man roster.
 He spent the 2017 season with Birmingham and the Charlotte Knights of the Triple-A International League, going a combined 2–2 with a 4.68 ERA in 59 2/3 innings.
 In 2018, he again split the season between Birmingham and Charlotte, combining to go 5–4 with a 3.25 ERA in 74 2/3 innings.
 On November 2, 2018, Brennan elected free agency.

 Seattle Mariners

 On November 13, 2018, Brennan signed a minor league contract with the Colorado Rockies organization.

 The Seattle Mariners identified Brennan as a player to target when their analytics department identified improvements in Brennan's changeup.
 At the Winter Meetings in December 2018, they selected Brennan with the 13th pick in the Rule 5 draft.
 Brennan made the Seattle Mariners's 2019 Opening Day roster.
-He made his major league debut on March 21, 2019, pitching a scoreless eighth inning against the Oakland Athletics.
-Overall for the 2019 Mariners, he was 3–6 with a 4.56 ERA in 44 appearances, striking out 47 batters in 47 1/3 innings pitched.
-With the 2020 Mariners, Brennan recorded a 3.68 ERA with seven strikeouts in five appearances.
+He made his major league debut on March 21, pitching a scoreless eighth inning against the Oakland Athletics.
+Overall for the Mariners, he was 3–6 with a 4.56 ERA in 44 appearances, striking out 47 batters in 47 1/3 innings pitched.
+In 2020, Brennan recorded a 3.68 ERA with seven strikeouts in five appearances.

-On April 28, 2021, Brennan was designated for assignment following the waiver claim of Jacob Nottingham.
+On April 28, 2021, Brennan was designated for assignment following the waiver claim of catcher Jacob Nottingham.